timel0st/primitive-file-cryptor/README.md

 Using modular addition method with a key.

 # Installation
-Assemble it using TASM and TLINK
+Assemble and bulid it using TASM and TLINK
 ```
 tasm crypt
 tlink crypt